Axway-API-Management-Plus/apigateway-openlogging-elk/helm/README.md

 ## Requirements

 - Kubernetes >= 1.19
+  - At least two dedicated woker nodes for two Elasticsearch instances
 - Helm >= 3.3.0
 - OpenShift (not yet tested (Please create an issue if you need help))
 - See [required resources](#required-resources)
+- Strongly recommended to have an Ingress-Controller already installed (https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/)

 Even though this Helm chart makes deploying the solution on Kubernetes/OpenShift much easier, extensive knowledge about Kubernetes/OpenShift and Helm is mandatory.